Szybet/redmi10-liberated/README.md

 - Low level tools to unbrick are available, so it should be save.
 - with those apks i was able to make gcam ( so all camera lenses ) to work on nusantara without google services: https://www.celsoazevedo.com/files/android/google-camera/dev-bsg/f/dl75/ , https://github.com/lukaspieper/Gcam-Services-Provider/releases/tag/v1.5
 - Nusantara ROM - If wifi says "Connected but failed to provide internet" its propably the masks fault.
 Change the ip to static and to the correct mask ( weird and stupid bug )
+- Pixel experience says it supports, but it's only for the C model, partitions size vary so it doesn't work.
+- On nusantara encrypting the phone doesn't work - with root and without it.
+It will make a boot loop and formating data will be needed
 ### Feel free to share ( On xda for example.
 For some reason, even a forum isin't created for this device ), improve by creating a github issue, share your experience with this device too